Successful Strategies for School Improvement

 Abilene-ISD_Austin-ES_MAP-Results

-Upon entering the 21-22 school year, Abilene ISD continued a partnership with e2L for Middle School Horizontal Laser Team (HLT) services at the middle school, including Coaches Academy coaching, teacher coaching, and unit design for Reading/Language Arts teachers.
-The district also partnered with e2L for unit design at all elementary schools and high schools, in addition to Executive Culture Coaching, support coaching for principals, assistant principals, and instructional coordinators at all of their elementary campuses.
+Upon entering the 2021-2022 school year, Abilene ISD continued their partnership with e2L, including Coaches Academy, teacher coaching, and unit design for reading and language arts teachers.
+The district also partnered with e2L for unit design at all elementary schools and high schools, in addition to coaching for principals, assistant principals, and instructional coordinators at all of their elementary schools.

-Currently, Abilene ISD is focused on building internal capacity with its leaders and instructional coaches to create a sustainable practice of support and growth.
+With so much progress underway, Abilene ISD turned their focus to building internal capacity with its leaders and instructional coaches in order to create a sustainable, growth-focused culture across the district.
 They felt that earning badges and recognizing the success of growth was a key feature in achieving this long-term school improvement goal.

-AISD’s associate superintendent for curriculum & instruction, Dr. Ketta Garduno, wanted campuses to take ownership of their badging goals.
-During executive training, principals had the opportunity to analyze the best practices and identify badge goals for their campus-based on previous educator growth data.
-While Abilene ISD appreciated all of their educator data being housed in eSuite, they wanted a way to ensure badge goals and educator growth data were always visible.
+Abilene ISD’s associate superintendent for curriculum & instruction, Dr. Ketta Garduno, wanted schools to take ownership of their badging and growth goals.
+During executive training, principals had the opportunity to analyze the competencies and identify badge goals for their schools, building upon previous educator growth data.
+While all of their coaching and educator growth data was housed and celebrated within GroweLab, e2L's all-in-one instructional coaching platform, the district wanted a way to ensure that educators' hard work and progress would be recognized within the school walls.

 “We knew we needed to create a badge recognition system that was easily accessible, observable, and communicated clear goals that are visible for all participating educators on the campus.
 Therefore, we decided to create posters of the badges earned to display on each campus.”

-As teachers earn badges they are added to the poster and celebrated.
+The system is simple: as teachers earn badges, those badges are added to respective posters and celebrated.

-“Because we wanted the recognition system to be seen as a way of celebrating educator growth, we decided to call the system, Badge Celebrations,” she said.
-Now, Abilene ISD is tracking mastery of instructional best practices use a Badge Tracker System that celebrates badge attainment that happens as a result of coaching in eSuite.
+“Because we wanted the recognition system to be seen as a way of celebrating educator growth, we decided to call the system Badge Celebrations,” Dr. Garduno said.
+Now, Abilene ISD is tracking proficiency in instructional best practices and competencies by using a system that tracks and celebrates badge attainment that happens as a result of coaching in GroweLab.

 Abilene High Badge Celebration Tracker

-As this school year continues, teachers will participate in five unit design sessions prior to each of the five grading periods, as well as individual coaching conversations facilitated by both Abilene ISD Instructional Coaches and e2L Coaches, once again giving teachers the opportunity to hone their craft, earn badges, and celebrate the growth of themselves and their students along the way.
+As this school year continues, teachers will participate in five unit design sessions prior to each of the five grading periods, as well as individual coaching conversations facilitated by both Abilene ISD instructional coaches and Certified e2L Data-Informed Growth Coaches, once again giving teachers the opportunity to hone their craft, earn badges, and celebrate the growth of themselves and their students along the way.

 The Power of Recognition

-Remember: What you recognize is where you place your value; the behaviors will follow.
-Throughout the last few years of coaching, Abilene ISD has seen firsthand the fruit of a recognition system, celebrating growth to encourage continued staff and school improvement.
+Throughout the last few years of coaching, Abilene ISD has seen firsthand the impact of a recognition system, celebrating growth to encourage continued staff and school improvement.
 This academic year, they have aimed their focus on recognition, promoting teacher growth, and, ultimately, student achievement. e2L utilizes an evidence-based coaching model to ensure the growth of teachers, regardless of onsite or remote learning.
-Through an evidence-based model, teachers show evidence of implementation of best practices in their classroom and earn aligned best practice badges.